Courses

 This course covers mathematical concepts within the context of cultures.
 Mathematical ideas are investigated in topics such as number systems, calendars, art, kinship relations, divination, and games.
 Examples are taken from cultures in many parts of the world.
 The main emphasis in the course is learning how cultural activities can be considered mathematical and often include non-trivial mathematical ideas.
 Case studies include Viking and Norwegian mathematics.

-HUM 225: Advanced Integrated Social Science (Mathematics for Social Justice) - 3 credits
+HUM 225: Social Justice & Mathematics - 3 credits

 Instructor: Jeremiah Bartz, University of North Dakota